akullpp/awesome-java/README.md

 * [Retrofit](http://square.github.io/retrofit/) - Type-safe REST client.
 * [Spark](http://sparkjava.com/) - Sinatra inspired framework.
 * [Swagger](http://swagger.io/) - Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
+* [Light-Java-Rest](https://github.com/networknt/light-java-rest) - A RESTful framework built on top of Light-Java with swagger-codegen and use swagger spec during runtime for validation and security.

 ## Science